 During those last 10 months, with the help of his wife and constant companion Marcia, Erik lived as full a life as he possibly could, recorded in an extraordinary blog––where he reflects upon the meaning of life and death, work and play, love and generosity, family and friends, his relations with nurses and doctors, the spreading of his cancer, the stem-cell transplant, and much more.
 The blog can be found here together with hundreds of comments.
-Haymarket Books will be publishing an edited version of the blog.
+Haymarket Books will be publishing an edited version of the blog, Stardust to Stardust: Reflections on Living and Dying, July 2020.

 Here are some other commemorations: